Feeding

 As soon as your baby is born, your baby will show you cues that they need to feed, for example; searching for the breast, mouthing and sucking their hands, or becoming restless.
 Crying is the last cue that your baby will display if they need to be fed, not the first.

-It is recommended that you aim to breastfeed exclusively until your baby starts solid foods at around six months, and keep breastfeeding until at least 12 months.
+It is recommended that you aim to breastfeed exclusively until your baby starts solid foods at around six months, and keep breastfeeding until 2 years and beyond.

 Australian Breastfeeding Association